zotroneneis/zotroneneis.github.io/_posts/2018-07-24-blog-post-day-2.md

 **Class methods** look similar to instance methods in the sense that they take at least one parameter as an input.
 This parameter is, however, not `self` but `cls`. `cls` points towards the *class* - not a particular object instance - when the method is called.
 Therefore, a class method can only modify *class state* but not *object state*.
 Still, changing the class state will still affect all instances of the class.
 Another important thing to know about classmethods is that we need to use the `@classmethod` decorator when implementing a class method.
 We will talk about decorators in a later blog post.
 Right now you only need to remember to put a `@classmethod` on top of the function.
 An example for a class method can be seen below (see section on alternative constructors).

 **Static methods** take neither a `self` nor `cls` parameter as an input.
 Therefore, they can modify neither object state nor class state.
-Although they are related to the class, they are independent and can only access the data they are provided with.
+Although they are related to the class, they are yet independent and can only access the data they are provided with.

 Do you remember the Pupil class?
 It had an attribute called `_elms`, standing for "Elementarey Level of Magic".
 This attribute contains all the obligatory classes a pupil has to take.
 If a student passes one of her ELMs or not depends on the grade she gets.
 Castle Kilmere has a fixed grading scheme where grades range from 'E' for 'Excellent' to 'H' for 'Horrible'.
 This is perfect material for a static method!